SuperBuker/CamHell/Readme.md

 # Architecture
 ![CamHell architecture](https://github.com/SuperBuker/CamHell/raw/master/doc/architecture.png)
-CamHell is composed by three stages: Feeders, PwnProc, and GeoProc, connected through multiprocessing pipes and leaded by a the ProcController.
+CamHell is composed by three stages: Feeders, PwnProc, and GeoProc, connected through multiprocessing pipes and leaded by the ProcController.

 ## Feeders
 The first stage is composed by the feeders: Shodan, Censys, ZoomEye, Local Database and SmartEye.